 For lenders with excess money, P2P offers an alternative way to invest with potentially higher returns than other fixed income investments.

-SocietyOne (Westpac has an equity stake in the platform), DirectMoney, RateSetter and MoneyPlace are currently the only major players in the P2P Australian game but more are expected to come.
-All four platforms have a business model based on attracting creditworthy customers who are looking for more competitive loan rates than what traditional providers can generally offer.
+SocietyOne (Westpac has an equity stake in the platform), Wisr, Plenti, MoneyPlace and Harmoney are among the major players in the P2P Australian game.
+These platforms have a business model based on attracting creditworthy customers who are looking for more competitive loan rates than what traditional providers can generally offer.

 Traditionally overseas, P2P providers match individual investors directly with potential borrowers that meet the eligibility requirements.
 However, Australia is a bit of a hybrid model as lenders are not matched directly with a stranger but invest into a portfolio of consumer loans.